 While most owners of IT-related businesses understand the need for constantly adding new customers and clients, what’s less clear is how to market computer services effectively.

-In this video tutorial, you’ll learn seven ways to market your computer services more effectively.
+In this post, you’ll learn seven ways to market your computer services more effectively.

 Target Your Marketing Efforts

 So the most basic question is, “How can you most effectively market your business?”

 Well, it first comes down to understanding that there needs to be targeting.